Celebrate 50 Years of the American Music Awards, Plus When Will It Return?

 ABC Photo Archives/Disney General Entertainment Content via Getty Images

 50 years ago in 1974, the American Music Awards were started by Dick Clark Productions as an alternative to the Grammy Awards.
 At the time of its inception, winners and nominees were selected by recording industry members based on commercial success with sales, airplay, and tour sales.
 It changed in 2006 to be a bit more fan-based as the public can now participate in polls to help choose the winners.
 A few more things were added to the criteria like video views and social networking.
 Historically it aired in late January/February until 2002 when it switched to the Fall so as not to compete with the other big award shows early in the season and be a Fall ratings booster for ABC.
-The fate of the show as of late is questionable since there wasn’t one in 2023 and no show announcements yet for 2024.
-It’s possible that it could be discontinued as DCP Productions produces the Billboard Awards too and both are currently ‘network’ homeless.
-Until we know the fate of this 50-year awards show, let’s look back at some of the highlights over the early years.
+The fate of the show was questionable since there wasn’t one in 2023 and no show for 2024.
+Recently DCP Productions cut a deal with CBS and the show will return in May 2025 but ahead of that, a 2 hour special celebrating American Music Awards’ 50th Anniversary will air on CBS and stream on Paramount+ at 8 pm ET/5 pm PT on Sunday, Oct.
+6.

 1974 Inaugural Hosts